corybolles/Mythic-Freshbooks-Client-Portal-WP/README.md

 ## Plugin Features
 - Integration with WordPress user system
-- Support for businesses with up to 100 clients on Freshbooks
+- Support for unlimited clients on Freshbooks
 - Support for users who are a part of multiple businesses within Freshbooks
 - Mobile and Desktop friendly lists of Client Invoices including:
  - Invoice Details (Amount, Number, Dates Sent & Due, Etc.)